The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: SAMPLE SELECTION

 To ensure that the sample of galaxies included in the SMF is complete down to a consistent stellar mass limit across all galaxy clusters, we also consider the Point Spread Function (PSF) depth in DECaLS DR10.
 The PSF depth affects how well galaxy fluxes are measured, particularly for faint galaxies.
 The $z$-band is often used as a proxy for stellar mass due to its weaker sensitivity to dust extinction and relatively stable mass-to-light ratio for old stellar populations (\citealp{Tremonti_2004}; \citealp{Johnson_2007}).
 Thus, selecting clusters in regions with uniform PSF depth in $z$-band helps reduce bias in the cluster SMF measurement.

 To determine the appropriate $z$-band PSF depth cut to implement, we first use \textsc{zCluster} to fetch DECaLS DR10 galaxy catalogues for each of our field regions in DECaLS DR10.
 These catalogues contain measured PSF depth values for each galaxy (in AB magnitude) for a $5\sigma$ point source detection limit in each band ($grizW1W2$).
 We then take the median value of the PSF depth in the $z$-band magnitude column.
-Comparing the PSF depth values to stellar mass limits across all mass-limited samples, a median PSF depth in $z$-band of $m_z > 25.5$ mag. was found to be consistent with the stellar mass limit of $M_* = 10^{9.5} \mathrm{M_{\odot}}$.
+We find that a median $z$-band PSF depth of $25.5$ mag. in DECaLS allows us to detect galaxies down to $M_* = 10^{9.5} \rm{M_{\odot}}$ at the highest redshift considered in this work ($z = 0.8$).
+At low-$z$, the same stellar mass limit corresponds to brighter magnitudes, meaning galaxy stellar masses are complete above this threshold.
 For this reason, we only select galaxy clusters that are found in regions where the DECaLS DR10 PSF depth in magnitude is $m_z > 25.5$ mag.
 This reduces our initial cluster sample from 1,654 to 568 clusters.